 Welcome to my website!

-My name is Markus Wahl and I am a historian of Modern Central European and Medical History.
+My name is Markus Wahl and I am a historian specializing in Modern Central European History, Medical History and, more recently, Migration Studies with a focus on Brazil and Germany.

-Since 2017, I work as a Research Fellow at the Institute for the History of Medicine in Stuttgart (Germany) and was recently appointed as a Honorary Research Fellow of the University of Kent (United Kingdom).
+Since January 2022, I have been working as a Research Associate at the Institute for the History and Ethics of Medicine at the Friedrich Alexander University of Erlangen-Nürnberg (Germany).
+In 2021, I was appointed as an Honorary Research Fellow at the University of Kent (United Kingdom).

 The title of my dissertation is ‘Treatments of the Past: Medical Memories and Experiences in Postwar East Germany’ and was published as a book by Routledge in 2019.

-Therefore, my research interests include Modern German History, Social History of Medicine, Socialist History, Memory and Addiction Studies as well as broader studies of sexual health in the past and around the world.
+Therefore, my research interests include Modern German History, Social History of Medicine, Socialist History, Memory and Addiction Studies, and broader studies of sexual health in the past and worldwide.

 I always enjoy a good coffee and a philosophical discussion.